pammeyer80/sql_challenge/README.md

 7. List all employees in the Sales and Development departments, including their employee number, last name, first name, and department name.

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

+## Bonus
+1. Imports the SQL database into Pandas and uses SQLAlchemy to query the data.

+2. Includes a histogram to depict the most common salaries.

+3. Includes a bar chart to depict the average salaries per title.